arnav-aggarwal/react-setup-tutorial/README.md

 We need React in scope because our transpiled code needs access to it, even though we don’t directly use it ourselves.
 Note also that all ES6 features have been removed — import statements and constant variable declarations are transformed down to ES5.

 Run webpack on the terminal to transpile your code.
 Start the server with npm start and go to [localhost:8080](localhost:8080).
 You should see what you expect.
-If we open your browser’s dev tools and inspect the text, we see our div nested inside the container div present in our original HTML.
+If we open your browser’s dev tools and inspect the text, we see our div nested inside the `#container` div present in our original HTML.

+# IMAGE

 ### JSX

+# IMAGE

 I said we’re writing stuff that looks like HTML.
 It’s not actually HTML.
-It’s something called JSX.
+It’s something called [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html).
 JSX is something created by Facebook that provides an easy, mostly straightforward syntax to help us write React components.
 For the most part, it’s very similar to HTML, with a few key differences.

 Start off writing a JSX component by writing something like you would in HTML.
 Instead of using the word `class` to denote the class we want to give our element, we need to use `className`.
 If we want to use Javascript while generating our element, we can use a pair of curly brackets to denote code that should be evaluated.
 Let’s type some more code into the babel repl and see how this works.